mnot/I-D/httpbis-header-registry/draft.md

 with the protocol 'http' are to be moved to it, with the following changes applied:

 1. The 'Applicable Protocol' field is to be omitted.
-2. Entries with a status of 'experimental' or 'informational' are to have a status of 'standard'.
+2. Entries with a status of 'standard', 'experimental', or 'informational' are to have a status of 'permanent'.
 3. Entries with a status of 'deprecated' are to have a status of 'obsoleted'.
 4. Provisional entries without a status are to have a status of 'provisional'.
 5. Permanent entries without a status (after confirmation that the registration document did not define one) will have a status of 'provisional'.
 The Expert(s) MAY choose to update their status if there is evidence that another is more appropriate.